-Well luckily even through my strong self-destructive sense I still had some self-preservation left and my fear of being exposed and shame became stronger than my need for control.
+Well luckily even through my strong self-destructive since I still had some self-preservation left and my fear of being exposed and shame became stronger than my need for control.

 It wasn’t day-to-day change.

-Slowly, as summer was approaching and I would have to wear swimsuits and expose my damaged areas I tried to limit my actions to minimum and instead I went back to my good old rubber band.
+Slowly, as summer was approaching and I would have to wear swimsuits and expose my damaged areas I tried to limit my actions to a minimum, and instead, I went back to my good old rubber band.

 I thought it through and that’s the scariest part.